-In fact, Diodorus brought forth an alternative to the typical ways we define a term.
-Lesser philosophers just cry about whether a term has an inherent meaning, or whether a term is defined by agreement.
+As an aside, Diodorus put forward an alternative to the typical ways we define a term.
+Philosophers have argued about whether a term has an inherent meaning, or whether a term is defined by common agreement.
 Diodorus inserted a third challenger - the term is defined by the intent of the speaker.
-There is so much more to say about this great soul; given that his works seem lost, absent some great revelation via the scrolls of Herculaneum, are we damned?
+There is so much to say about this great soul, yet we have little to remember him by beyond testimonia from later authors.
 It is said, "With this character's death, the thread of prophecy is severed."
-Are we in a benighted era?
+Given the apparent loss of his works, it sometimes feels like we are in a benighted era.

-If we go over the testimonia and fragments, you'll see that he was a very Zeno-like figure.
-He came up with many tricky scenarios, thereby revealing that his opponents' models of reality were all ridiculous.
-As will be revealed in this room, we can say there is motion, but things are not moving.
+Anyway, don't let me get distracted; we were discussing his views on motion.
+If we go over the source material, you'll see that he was a very Zeno-like figure.
+He came up with many tricky scenarios, thereby revealing that his opponents' models of change were incoherent.
+If we follow his reasoning, we'll discover that there is motion but that things are not moving.
 If you have spoken to others in this temple, perhaps you already see the truth of this.
-Recall Zeno's arrow, at which point is it "in motion"?
-Motion may have occurred, but it was never standing in its own right or otherwise experienced.
-The reality is that the term "in motion" only makes sense when the chronology is take as a whole, beautiful and complete.
-For at any given moment the thing is in its place, and it is not at the place it is supposedly going to - the fact that it is "going to" somewhere only makes sense when our scope is broadened, and our ontology expanded.
+Recall Zeno's arrow: at which point is it "in motion"?
+Motion exists, but it consists of a relationship between points; it is diffuse.
+The term "in motion" only makes sense when the chronology is taken as a whole, for at any given moment a thing is only in its place.

-Let me try to put you back on track.
+Let me try another approach.
 You will die, yes?
 But if so, you will die either when you are living or when you are dead.
 Surely it doesn't happen when you are alive, for then you are alive and not dead!
 Yet, surely it does not happen when you are dead, for at that point to die would bring about a second death.
-Maybe this a riff on the Sorites paradox, but it remains that each particular moment you would identify is complete and lacks internal motion.
-Instead, we broaden our scope, whereupon we realise motion is something that has occurred.
-It is only appreciated by those who appreciate the Whole.
+Each particular moment you would identify fails to capture the change you are seeking.
+Therefore, we must broaden our scope, whereupon we realise motion is diffuse.
+It can only be appreciated by those who appreciate the Whole.

-There is so much left unsaid here today, I must work on my exhibit further.
+There is so much left unsaid here; I have high hopes for this exhibit.
 Consider that Helen has three husbands.
 Ask when a wall is falling.
 Tell me how a thing can come to be and then perish.
-Listen - on this last point - tell me.
-This thing exists, it is here at this point in time and space.
-It cannot come to be, for at the point prior to its existence it is not and therefore is not coming from there.
-And wherever you would have it perish, yet it remains in that moment where you originally pointed at it.
+On this last point, it cannot come to be, for at the point prior to its existence it is not and therefore is not coming from there.
+And should you have it perish, yet it remains in that moment where we originally found it.
 It will not even budge an inch!
-For how can you tell me it is where it is not?
+It is ridiculous to say a thing is where it is not, and is not where it is.

 The man scoffs and sighs to himself, then smiles at you.

-At any rate, Zeno took a particular approach, and Diodorus significantly expands his repertoire in significant ways.
+Sorry, now I am being belligerent.
+At any rate, Zeno took a particular approach and Diodorus expands his repertoire in significant ways.
 I have only scratched the surface with what I have said today.
 All would do well to further explore the issues raised by Zeno and Diodorus.
-They are eristics, striking down those who rebel against the Philosopher Kings, Parmenides and Melissos.
+They are eristics, striking down those who rebel against the sages, Parmenides and Melissus.
 By their grace we do not succumb to incoherence and we need not fear those who would obstruct our path to the truth.